So, what really is hashing?

-When the Bitcoin mining software wants to add a new block to the blockchain, this is the procedure it follows.
+When the bitcoin mining software wants to add a new block to the blockchain, this is the procedure it follows.
 Whenever a new block arrives, all the contents of the blocks are first hashed.
 If the hash is lesser than the difficulty target, then it is added to the blockchain and everyone in the community acknowledges the new block.

 However, it is not as simple as that.
 You will have to be extremely lucky to get a new block just like that.
 This is where the nonce comes in.
-The nonce is an arbitrary string which is concatenated with the hash of the block.
+The nonce is an arbitrary string that is concatenated with the hash of the block.
 After that this concatenated string is hashed again and compared to the difficulty level.
 If it is not less than the difficulty level, then the nonce is changed and this keeps on repeating a million times until finally, the requirements are met.
-When that happens the block is added to the block chain.
+When that happens the block is added to the blockchain.

 So to recap:

 - The hash of the contents of the new block is taken.

 - A nonce (random string) is appended to the hash.